wp-plugins/updraftplus/readme.txt

 The <a href="http://updraftplus.com/news/">UpdraftPlus backup blog</a> is the best place to learn in more detail about any important changes.

+= Development version (not yet released/supported) =

+* TWEAK: Prevent spurious messages about quota for users who have upgraded their Bitcasa account to infinite storage

 = 1.9.15 - 2014/09/06 =

 * FEATURE: New search/replace expert tool (Premium)